williamouyang/okta.github.io/_source/docs/api/resources/users.md

 #### List All Users
 {:.api .api-operation}

-Enumerates all users that do not have a status of `DEPROVISIONED`.
+If you don't specify any query, returns a list of all users that do not have a status of `DEPROVISIONED`, up to the maximum (200 for most orgs).

 ##### Request Example